EndPointCorp/end-point-blog/2013/08/05/little-spree-big-performance-problems.html.md

 - Rendering an image or PDF
 - Heavy computation (computing a fibonacci sequence, etc.)

-## Say "No" to all these things to ensure a much happier life for your application!
+### Say “No” to all these things to ensure a much happier life for your application!